LeftPhalange/simple_trivia_game/README.md

 This is simple_trivia_game, which is a C#/.NET Core console application that utilizes the Open Trivia Database API (https://opentdb.com/).

-I got bored one afternoon -- while people were storming the Capitol, I thought of creating a simple trivia game that can keep my mind sharp in more ways than one.
+I got bored one afternoon -- so I conceived the idea of creating a simple trivia game that can keep my mind sharp in more ways than one.

 If you want to play the pre-built game for yourself, check Releases on the GitHub page.
 And if you want to mess with the source, there it is.
 Any contributions are welcome and appreciated.